askmurphy/My-modded-BLV-3D-printer/README.md

 * Duet Web Control 3.4.0

 # Accelerator LIS3DSH
 Because this device needs a very good shielded cable to avoid malfunctions, I have used an UTP CAT7 cable.
-The accelerator can be connected to the 10 pins header named 'TEMP DAUGHTERBOARD', DUET2WIFI OR DUEX5, wiring:
+The accelerator can be connected to the 10 pins header named 'TEMP DAUGHTERBOARD', located on the DUET2WIFI and DUEX5, wiring:

 | UTP    | Accelerator       | DUET2WIFI   | DUEX5       |
 |--------|-------------------|-------------|-------------|